This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 How To Freeze

-- Label the freezer bags with the date before freezing.
+- Label with the date before freezing.

 How To Reheat